MySCAD Portal Redesign

 Style guide

 Compared to the rest of SCAD's student-facing websites, MySCAD looked old—really old.
-We combined SCAD's vibrant marketing touch points alongside modern dashboard UI references (thanks Cosmos) to create a cohesive mood board.
+I combined SCAD's vibrant marketing touch points alongside modern dashboard UI references (thanks Cosmos) to create a cohesive mood board.

 We started with crazy-8 sessions to sketch primary screens and interactions.
-From these sketches we moved to mid-fi screens, narrowing down our information architecture and copywriting.
+From these sketches, I led our team to mid-fi & high fi-screens screens, refining our information architecture and copywriting and ensuring our changes aligned with user data.

 Getting the simple wins